-Apple’s latest iPhone software, iOS 15, rolls out today.
-Here’s what you should know.
+Apple’s iOS 15 is available for iPhones and iPads.
+Here’s what you need to know.

 Apple is joining Facebook and Google in adding a legacy contact.
 Previously, it was nearly impossible to get access to a loved one’s iPhone when he or she dies without a passcode.
 This feature, which will be added in a future iOS 15 update, lets you add a legacy contact who can get access to your data after a death certificate is shown.
 It’s worth considering what kind of details that would include before handing over an all-access pass to your trove of text messages and photos.

-Other bits to checkout
+Other bits to check out

 Siri will finally work even if you don’t have an Internet connection, but only for a limited number of things.
 You can hide your IP address, location and open status from email senders.
-The Photos app can recognize objects in images and look them up, like art work, animals and types of plants (sorry PlantSnap).
+The Photos app can recognize objects in images and look them up, like art work, animals and types of plants (sorry, PlantSnap).

 If you still use Memoji, there are new details you can add like a leather jacket or cochlear implant.
 If you text someone multiple photos they’ll be slanted in an adorable way that might be weird for paperwork or photos of anything serious.
-You can group notifications into digests to cut down on pings, use the Notes app like Google Docs and find lost or stolen devices even if they’re turned off.
+You can group notifications into digests to cut down on pings, use the Notes app like Google Docs, and find lost or stolen devices even if they’re turned off.